-With the continual hike in private health insurance costs many are starting to wonder if it is worth all the money or worse if they can afford it!
+Whichever type of health insurance you choose to cover you, don’t be concerned, there is no right or wrong answer.
+How much your private health insurance costs all depends on your own circumstances, such as your age, health and marital status.
+However, with the continual hike in private health insurance costs, many are starting to wonder if it is worth all the money – or worse – if they can afford it!

-Most policy’s will require you to serve a waiting period, these waiting periods can vary between policy’s and company’s but they are generally 12 months.
+Most policies will require you to serve a waiting period, these waiting periods can vary between policies and companies but they are generally 12 months.

 You should ensure when taking out private health insurance that you investigate your policy and the waiting periods required before signing any contracts.

-The private health insurance system offer’s extra’s services that are not offered with Medicare.
+The private health insurance system offer’s extra services that are not offered with Medicare.

-Services that you can get with extra’s cover on the private health system:
+Services that you can get with extras cover on the private health system include:

 - Home nursing